a conversation series.

 What are some of the lived stories of mothers and caregivers?
 What are their psychic shadows, bodily traumas, and real everyday struggles?
 What are the daily joys, moments of celebration, and soul-stirring gifts?

-What parts of us don't fit into the conventional or idolized images of motherhood?
-How can we, as mothers and caregivers, express a genuine, wholehearted, and soulful existence in the context of the current dominant social order?
+What parts of us don't fit into any conventional or idolized images of motherhood?
+How can we, as mothers and caregivers, express a genuine, whole-self existence in the context of the current dominant oppressive social order?

 What is the psychic heritage of the Wild Mother archetype?
 What stories and myths connect us to the holistic wisdom of the Great Mother?
 How does the experience of motherhood catalyze transformation, healing, and insight?

-In what ways do environment, space, biology, race, gender, class, culture (and other intersectional forms of identity and critical analysis) inform the experience of motherhood?
-How might we achieve greater authenticity and inclusivity within the mythos of motherhood?
+In what ways do environment, space, biology, race, gender, class, culture (and other intersectional forms of identity and critical analysis) inform the experience of mothering?
+How do the identities we carry inform our mothering journey?

 Can we mother without needing to define ourselves as such?
-What about when those identities keep us trapped rather than empowered, asleep rather than woke?
 How do identity and experience inform one another?
-Is motherhood at all performative, a culturally projected phenomena?
+Is motherhood at all performative, a socially constructed, culturally projected phenomena?

 mothering the self, the other